 How are Mini Projectors Different From Normal Projectors?

 Mini-projectors are capable of creating sharp crisp images, but they don’t compare to the larger more powerful models for a few key reasons.
-On account of their larger size, bigger projectors tend to have more room for finely-tuned technology and inner components that serve better in the creation of higher-quality images.
+On account of their larger size, bigger projectors tend to have more room for finely-tuned technology and inner components that serve better in the creation of higher-quality images, however, they also have larger fans which means they can be louder, which we’ve explained before.

 For instance, larger projects tend to have brighter bulbs and LED components, and as a result, they can project an image much further and with more power.
-You may find some overlap in the exact specifications of high-end mini projectors and cheap normal projectors, but the average full-size projector will easily produce a higher quality projection.
+They’re also known for being better on your eyes as well, which we explained in our other tutorial.
+You may find some overlap in the exact specifications of high-end mini projectors and cheap normal projectors, but the average full-size projector will easily produce a higher quality projection, but not 3D images in case you were wondering (our explanation why).

 We know that mini projectors are not able to produce the most size and quality when compared to normal projectors, but they differ in other ways.
 Typically, and most notably, mini projectors cost much less and can be found between the price of $50 and $500, depending on the quality of the model.